IHE/ITI.SeR/SeR.md

 Domain and delegate Access Decisions to the Authorization Decisions Manager grouped with the XDS Document Registry.

-In this use case a special implementation is used intended to increase the overall perfomance.
+In this use-case a special implementation is used intended to increase the overall perfomance.
 Access Decisions are created when the Requester Entity queries the XDS metadata and stored for a specific time interval, expecting that the document metadatda are queried from the XDS Registry before the documents are queried from the XDS